Last updated on December 15, 2023

 When customers are guided on how to use your product, they’ll be more likely to get value out of it.
 And when they see value, they’ll be far less likely to leave.

 Mistakes happen.
 Whether that’s data loss, a billing mistake, an outage, or something else, it’s better to be upfront and admit it than to try to sweep it under the rug.
-Customers will find out anyways, so it’s best to get in front of it and own it.
+Customers will find out anyway, so it’s best to get in front of it and own it.

 When you proactively manage your mistakes, you’ll show yourself as a vigilant company that cares about righting its wrongs.
 And when you work quickly to fix a problem, then provide detail about how you’ll prevent something similar from happening again, you’ll build trust because customers will see that you have integrity even at the worst of times.

 One study at Harvard Business School showed that when diners in a restaurant could see the cooks throughout the meal, customer satisfaction increased by 17%.
 More transparency in restaurant operations ultimately led to more trust and satisfaction.

 Start by measuring your customer retention, then focus on improving it.
 By implementing some of the practices above, you’ll see more satisfied customers who stick around longer and your customer acquisition and retention costs will go down.
 When that happens, your business will grow and thrive, pulling far ahead of those simply focusing on acquisition alone.